 Shallow ~ Lady Gaga & Bradley Cooper —number 1 in March

 Old Town Road ~ Lil Nas X feat.
-Bill Ray Cyrus —number 1 in May
+Billy Ray Cyrus —number 1 in May

 —number 1 in September